Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 27. ### Question27
-What is the primary purpose of refactoring?
+What is the primary purpose of Refactoring?

 - [ ] Ensuring that all factors are constantly aligned.
 - [ ] Removing all bugs that were found during Regression Tests.